-The Pace column shows a horse's preferred running style: F for front runner, T for tactical (a horse that can lay close or win up front), M for mid-pack and C for closer.
+The Pace column shows a horse's preferred running style: F for front runner, T for tactical (a horse that can lay close or win up front), M for mid-pack, C for closer, U is Unknown.
 The number next to the letter shows the likelihood of horse being on the early lead at 1st call in past performances (e.g. 4 is 40-49% and 8 is 80-89%).
 F & T runners dominate dirt races in America.
 You can get a good idea for race shape by studying this column.

 A horse that gets a 5 has average 1st call speed, nothing special.
 High speed horses will get 8.